dotnet/code-analysis/README.md

       id: code-analysis
       with:
         projects: MySolution.sln
+        warn-as-error: true
         all-categories: all
     ```

 2. Enable all 5.0 release `CAxxxx` security and performance rules, but only the recommended set for other rule categories for `MyProject1.csproj` and `MyProject2.csproj`.
-Warnings are not reported as errors.
+Warnings are not treated as errors.

     ```yaml
     - name: Run .NET Code Analysis